Beth Israel Synagogue (Edmonton): Wolf Willow Road building

 a musmach of Rabbi Ephraim Greenblatt, joined as rabbi.
 The new building was opened in May, 2000.
 In the sanctuary, Torah is read to the congregation from the bimah and the Torah scrolls are stored in the aron kodesh on the east wall.
 The congregation face towards the east, and Jerusalem, in praying.
 The ornamentation features symbols such as Stars of David, signs of the zodiac and natural forms.

-On October 31 of that year the new building was firebombed.
-Enkin served until 2002, and Rabbi Daniel Friedman & Rabbanit Batya Ivry-Friedman joined as rabbi and rebbetzin that year.
+Enkin served until 2002, and Rabbi Daniel Friedman and Rabbanit Batya Ivry-Friedman joined as rabbi and rebbetzin that year.
+Membership was 250 families in 2008.